Fisher Street Park - Park Relocation Project

 In 2015, the City embarked on a process to obtain the Neighborhood Revitalization Strategy Area (NRSA) designation from the U.S. Department of Housing and Urban Development (HUD).
 The process involved multiple forms of public participation and citizen input.
 In 2016, numerous members of the community and staff walked through the College Park Neighborhood to discuss and make note of the neighborhood vision.
 One of the major points of discussion was Fisher Street Park.

 It was recommended by the community that the park be moved.
 From the feedback received, the City Council adopted the East College Park development plan.
-The plan called for converting the existing Fisher Street Park, at 328 North Fisher Street, into two single-family lots and placing a new park in a more central location to the neighborhood.
-The new park would remain on Fisher Street; however, it would move to the southern portion of the block.
+The plan called for converting the existing Fisher Street Park, at 328 North Fisher Street, into two single-family lots and placing a new park more centrally in the College Park neighborhood.

 The Fisher Street Park Relocation Project is a partnership initiative between the City of Raleigh Housing & Neighborhoods Department and the Parks, Recreation, and Cultural Resources Department.
 Funding for this project is provided through a Community Development Block Grant coordinated by the Housing & Neighborhoods Department.
 The project will include:

-- Design and construction of the new park.
+- Design and construction of the new Fisher Street Park.

-- Demolition of the existing Fisher St. park.
+- Demolition of the existing Fisher Street Park site.

-- Site improvements to John Stokes (Garden) Park
+- Site improvements to the existing John Stokes Memorial Garden Park

 Through the planning process, involving face-to-face meetings (pre-Covid) and community surveys via PublicInput.com, it was determined that amenities for the new Fisher Street Park site will feature a playground and basketball court along with other passive features.
 These amenities correspond to the programming at the existing park site.
 Community members stressed that Fisher Street Park and the basketball court have been important parts of the College Park neighborhood since 1969 and that basketball should remain a core part of the new park site amenities.

-More information on the East College Park housing project can be found here.
+More information on the East College Park project can be found here.

-The Fisher Street Park Relocation project has recently completed the schematic design phase.
-The schematic designs are based on comments and discussions from the public engagement prior to Covid and concept plans vetted through community input surveys on PublicInput.com during Summer 2020.
-Since late 2020, the design consulting team of John A. Edwards (engineering) and JDavis (landscape architecture) has been contracted for the park design process with final design and permitting scheduled into Fall 2021.
+Based on community review and comments during the initial schematic design phase, the Fisher Street Park Relocation project is now in the design development phase.
+Final design and permitting are scheduled to go into Fall 2021.
 The current schedule anticipates park construction to begin in late 2021 or early 2022.
 The existing Fisher Street Park will remain in place until the new park site is open to the public in 2022.

-During the initial public engagement process, the idea of including art into the park design was recommended.
+During the initial public engagement process, the idea of including art in the park design was recommended.
 As such, Raleigh Arts, a service unit of the Parks, Recreation and Cultural Resources Department, was brought onto the project to procure an artist exclusively for this project.
 Through a series of interviews with the Fisher Park Artist Selection Panel, composed of representatives of the College Park and local arts communities, a finalist was selected.
-Jermaine “JP” Powell is a North Carolina-based mixed-media artist and muralist.
-The artist will work closely with the design team.
-As the project progresses, JP will be engaging with the community to develop a vision for future art elements at Fisher Street Park.
+Jermaine “JP” Powell is a North Carolina-based mixed-media artist and muralist and is currently engaging with the community to develop a vision for future art elements at Fisher Street Park.

 Please participate in the current Public Art Survey.
 See link to survey below.

-A schematic design survey was available for public comment in late May 2021 and ended in mid-April 2021.
-See below for the survey results.
+The schematic design survey was available for public comment in May - April 2021.
+See survey results below.

 Fisher Street Park Relocation - Public Art Survey 1